polterguy/polterguy.github.io/_posts/2022-01-08-code-reviewing-hyperlambda.md

 author: thomas
 ---

-One of our partners has just finished the initial implementation of a mediumly complex FinTech project using Magic and Hyperlambda, and they wanted me to code review the product before putting the finishing touches on it.
+One of our partners has just finished the initial implementation of a medium complex FinTech project using Magic and Hyperlambda, and they wanted me to code review the product before putting the finishing touches on it.
 The system has 15 tables, and is of medium complexity.
 There are two interesting points to this story, which is as follows.